sandstorm-io/sandstorm/docs/vagrant-spk/debugging.md

 You can use similar commands to connect to any service that listens on a UNIX socket within the grain.
-If the service uses a TCP socket, you will need to join the grain's network namespace, which `vagrant-spk shell` does.
+If the service uses a TCP socket, you will need to join the grain's network namespace, which `vagrant-spk enter-grain` does.

 ### Using curl to send HTTP requests to the grain

-You can use `vagrant-spk shell` to make requests to your app from the command line.
+You can use `vagrant-spk enter-grain` to make requests to your app from the command line.
 Here is an example using curl.
 We use port 8000 because, by default, `.sandstorm/sandstorm-pkgdef.capnp` connects to port 8000 within the grain.